 I love big cities.
-Some people thrive in nature, open spaces and natural surrounding but while I do enjoy that, growing up in an urban setting made me a big city person.
+Some people thrive in nature, open spaces and natural surrounding and while I do enjoy the great outdoors, growing up in Rome made me a big city person.

 How to plan a city break with kids: 10 tips

 Not all cities are created equal when it comes to family friendliness.